Josuto/high-availability-app/README.md

 # AWS Elastic Container Service (ECS)

-AWS ECS is a fully managed container orchestration service that allows to run, stop, and manage Docker containers on a ECS Cluster.
-It takes care of the underlying infrastructure (i.e., it is an abstraction layer at infrastructure level), allowing developers to focus on their applications.
+AWS ECS is a fully managed container orchestration service that allows to run, stop, and manage Docker and Fargate containers on a ECS Cluster.
+It consists of an abstraction of the underlying infrastructure, allowing developers to focus on application development.
+The key benefits of ECS are:
-Its benefits are:

-- Automatic provisioning and scaling of resources, thus reducing efforts on infrastructure tasks
+- Automatic provisioning and scaling of resources
 - Traffic load balancing
 - Resource optimisation
   - specially useful on high-low system services demand transition
   - doable thanks to the integration with other AWS services such as ELB
+- Portability e.g., avoid configuration drift between dev/prod enviroments
 - Cost-effectiveness
-- Portability e.g., avoid configuration drift between dev/prod enviroments

 ## Key Concepts

 - **ECS Task Definition**: configuration and deployment blueprint for _containers_ (i.e., _tasks_).
-It includes container images, CPU and memory limits, networking settings such as container linking with other containers (e.g., DB container), and environment variables (e.g., DB access credentials).
+It includes container image definition, CPU and memory limits, networking settings such as container linking to other containers (e.g., DB container), and environment variables (e.g., DB access credentials).
 An ECS task can be run in a standalone way (e.g., as a batch job or a short-lived container) or as part of an _ECS Service_.
 ECS tasks are defined by developers.

 - **ECS Service**: defines how many copies of a container definition should run on a given _ECS Cluster_.
 Hence, the _ECS Control Plane_ knows how to scale